simonesilvestroni/m2m-website/_posts/2023-03-28-waves-switched-to-subscription-and-people-are-angry.md

   - 'music production'
   - 'sound design'
   - 'waves'
-description: 'The software company announced their switch to a subscription-only business model, leaving behind a loyal user base of several decades.
-People are not happy.'
+description: 'The software company announced their switch to a subscription-only business model, leaving behind a loyal user base of several decades.'
 ---
 From their announcement (emphasis mine):

 > Since we started Waves, our goal has been to give all music and audio creators full, **affordable access** to the largest, most diverse set of  top-quality audio tools.